 H.G.
 Wells

-It seems to me that the older I get, the more this describes my life.
-It’s easier to get distracted, even to forget what I was going to get or do.
-Interruptions bring disruptions, along what has become a wavy, bumpy path.
+The older I get, the more this description fits my life.
+It’s easier to get distracted, even to forget what I was planning to get or do.
+Interruptions bring disruptions, along the wavy, bumpy path I’ve come to know.

-In many ways, my days seem to have gotten shorter – or at any rate I get less done.
+In many ways, my days seem shorter – or at least I accomplish less.
 Some days I struggle to keep up with the essentials.
 I can’t do as much as I once did.
-Deep clean the whole house in 2 days like I used to – are you kidding?
+Deep clean the whole house in two days like I used to?
+Are you kidding?

-But I realize that it would be foolish for me to try to do all the things I used to do – and that’s OK.
-Because the seasons of life pass and change.
-And the important thing is to change with each passing season.
-To grow in grace and become all that God wants me to do and be.
+I realize that it would be foolish of me to try to do everything the way I used to – and that’s OK.
+The seasons of life change and pass.
+The important thing is to adapt to each new one.
+It’s important to grow in grace and become all that God wants us to be.

 How has your summer been so far?
-What adventures are you having, and what are you learning?
+What adventures have you had, and what have you learned?

 I’m right there with you, my friend–no more marathon deep-cleaning sessions!
 When we have guests, I like to start a week ahead and accomplish a bit each day.
 That way I don’t get so bored and disgruntled, AND I’m not exhausted when the guests arrive.
 I’m looking forward to learning more about Christ-Centered Slow Living, Sheila!